Cap Count for H-1B and H-2B Workers for Fiscal Year 2010

 What is a "Cap"

 The word "Cap" used in this Update refers to annual numerical limitations set by Congress on certain nonimmigrant visa classifications, e.g., H-1B and H-2B.
 Caps control the number of workers that can be issued a visa in a given fiscal year to enter the United States pursuant to a particular nonimmigrant classification.
 Caps also control the number of aliens already in the United States that may be authorized to change status to a cap-subject classification.
+Caps generally do not apply to persons who have already been counted against the cap in a particular nonimmigrant classification and are seeking to extend their stay in that classification.

 The H-1B visa program is used by some U.S.employers to employ foreign workers in specialty occupations that require theoretical or technical expertise in a specialized field and a bachelor's degree or its equivalent.
 Typical H-1B occupations include architects, engineers, computer programmers, accountants, doctors and college professors.
 The H-1B visa program also includes certain fashion models of distinguished merit and ability and up to 100 persons who will performing services of an exceptional nature in connection with Department of Defense (DOD) research and development projects or coproduction projects.
 The current annual cap on the H-1B category is 65,000.
 Not all H-1B nonimmigrants are subject to this annual cap.
 Please note that up to 6,800 visas may be set aside from the cap of 65,000 during each fiscal year for the H-1B1 program under the terms of the legislation implementing the U.S.-Chile and U.S.-Singapore Free Trade Agreements.
 Unused numbers in this pool are made available for H-1B use for the next fiscal year.